vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 while MKh reads dr̥ ṣṭvā \(134c\), echoing the mistaken conception underlying LiP and MKh, viz. that the Goddess has only just now, after receipt of a supreme eye, seen her future spouse.

-37 The commentary of Gaṇeśa Nātu is equally ambiguous on this point, although it seems most natural to me that he construes saha devyā  with the subjecṭ The daṇd
+37 The commentary of Gaṇeśa Nātu is equally ambiguous on this point, although it seems most natural to me that he construes saha devyā  with the subjecṭ The daṇḍa  after

-. a  after

 śirobhiḥ  is misplaced anyway.